megha14/CCTI-HackerRank/README.md

 # CTCI-HackerRank-Java

-Adding the solutions to the problems given in CCTI-Hackerrank and implemented in Java
+Adding the solutions to the problems given in CTCI-Hackerrank and implemented in Java